DSCI-310-2025/dsci-310-group-python2/README.md

 ## Summary

-The goal of this project is to determine whether a given random bank note can be accurately classified as authentic or fake.
+The goal of this project is to determine whether a number of random bank notes can be accurately classified as authentic or fake.
 Through the use of a training set extracted from this dataset, we were able to create a KNN classification model and test our testing set to determine our accuracy.
-We then ran our unknown label through our model and created visualizations to understand our bank note better.
+We then ran our unknown bank notes through our model and created visualizations to understand our bank notes better.

 ### Steps to Run the Analysis